Help & Support

 Baby car seats are one of those rare products that are a necessity, not an option, for their specialized demographic.
 As a result, a significant competitive market has taken shape around them, with manufacturers setting out to make the safest, most comfortable and easy to use car seat for your child.
 Most manufactures conduct extensive crash testing and other safety testing to confirm the durability and reliability of the product.
 More important than the legal requirement of having a car seat is that without it, your child isn’t protected in the event of an accident.
 In our baby car seat reviews, we set out to help you make an informed decision about which seat is best for you.

 The best infant car seats have a stay-in-car base and will have multiple stroller options that you can easily connect to the car seat.
 Almost all car seats have an adjustable handle you can use for carrying your child when you aren’t in the car, which can be easily adjusted to a resting position when the seat is in the car.
-If you still need help, we also offer helpful articles about baby car seats.

 Baby Car Seats: What We Found

 While we didn’t conduct crash testing on these devices directly, we selected products for our car seat reviews where the manufactures did their part in thoroughly testing each device for safety, going beyond the standards required by regulatory agencies.
 We also chose seats that have convenience features that make them easy to install and adjust to the changing needs of your growing child.

 These were our primary areas of focus when considering the best baby car seats: